Antipsychotic: Typicals vs atypicals

-It is unclear whether the atypical (second-generation) antipsychotics offer advantages over older, first generation antipsychotics.
+Aside from reduced extrapyramidal symptoms, and with the clear exception of clozapine, it is unclear whether the atypical (second-generation) antipsychotics offer advantages over older, first generation antipsychotics.
 Amisulpride, olanzapine, risperidone and clozapine may be more effective but are associated with greater side effects.
 Typical antipsychotics have equal drop-out and symptom relapse rates to atypicals when used at low to moderate dosages.

 Clozapine is an effective treatment for those who respond poorly to other drugs ("treatment-resistant" or "refractory" schizophrenia), but it has the potentially serious side effect of agranulocytosis (lowered white blood cell count) in less than 4% of people.

 Due to bias in the research the accuracy of comparisons of atypical antipsychotics is a concern.

 In 2005, a US government body, the National Institute of Mental Health published the results of a major independent study (the CATIE project).
-No other atypical studied (risperidone, quetiapine, and ziprasidone) did better than the typical perphenazine on the measures used, nor did they produce fewer adverse effects than the typical antipsychotic perphenazine, although more patients discontinued perphenazine owing to extrapyramidal effects compared to the atypical agents (8% vs. 2% to 4%).
+No other atypical studied (risperidone, quetiapine, and ziprasidone) did better than the first-generation antipsychotic perphenazine on the measures used, nor did they produce fewer adverse effects than the typical antipsychotic perphenazine, although more patients discontinued perphenazine owing to extrapyramidal effects compared to the atypical agents (8% vs. 2% to 4%).
+This is significant because any patient with tardive dyskinesia was specifically excluded from randomization to perphenazine; i.e., in the CATIE study the patient cohort randomized to receive perphenazine was at lower risk of having extrapyramidal symptoms.

 Atypical antipsychotics do not appear to lead to improved rates of medication adherence compared to typical antipsychotics.

 Many researchers question the first-line prescribing of atypicals over typicals, and some even question the distinction between the two classes.
 In contrast, other researchers point to the significantly higher risk of tardive dyskinesia and other extrapyramidal symptoms with the typicals and for this reason alone recommend first-line treatment with the atypicals, notwithstanding a greater propensity for metabolic adverse effects in the latter.
 The UK government organization NICE recently revised its recommendation favoring atypicals, to advise that the choice should be an individual one based on the particular profiles of the individual drug and on the patient's preferences.

 The re-evaluation of the evidence has not necessarily slowed the bias toward prescribing the atypicals.

+Other uses

+Antipsychotics, such as risperidone, quetiapine, and olanzapine, have been used as hallucinogen antidotes or "trip killers" to block the effects of serotonergic psychedelics like psilocybin and lysergic acid diethylamide (LSD).